mhgbrg/blk/README.md

     block -u -s news.ycombinator.com

-To block a list of websites, here defined in a file in the users home folder:
+To block a list of websites, here defined in a file in the user's home folder:

     cat ~/.block-list | block